CeciliaSwe/portfolio-2nd/README.md

 Being a kids game, the color scheme chosen are shades of the base colors.
 They bring contrast and a sense of recognition to the game.
 Green and red are intuitively used for the strikes left / questions wrong sections as well as the question value and score sections, while yellow, blue and orange are used for the question button, categories and question / options sections.

 #### Imagery
+No physical images will be used on the site.

 #### Typography